hmc-cs111-spring2016/regular-expressions/reflection.md

 The repetition operator was the most difficult to implement because I forgot that arguments could be passed into methods through curly braces.
 Once I started looking at this operator as a `RegularExpression` that took one argument, I understood how to go about solving the problem.
 However, it took me a while to implement it.
 I wanted to modify `RegularExpression` so that it could take an optional argument, that being the number of times it should be repeated.

 I first tried to create a companion object with an implicit definition that would convert a `RegularExpression` followed by an integer argument into one `RegularExpression`.
 However, this was not recognized as a valid command and the program gave errors about some of the operators not taking arguments.
 I then tried changing up the order in which I called the implicit definitions of the program.
+Eventually I used a call method in the `RegularExpression` class that would treat the repetition value passed after a regular expression as an argument to an instance of the class.

 ## Comment on the design of this internal DSL